data-lessons/23-rd-things/_episodes/17-data-lit-outreach.md

    [![What is data literacy?](https://img.youtube.com/vi/qHz_ogTH2p4/0.jpg)](https://www.youtube.com/watch?v=qHz_ogTH2p4 "What is data literacy?")
 (YouTube)

 2. Choose one of the sites from the list below.
 As you look around the site, think about how you might use these ideas to ‘grow’ your, or other people’s, data literacy:
-    * For Universities and research institutes: Curtin University(Note: most universities have similar resources for those in universities or research institutes)
+    * For Universities and research institutes: [Data Information Literacy ](http://www.datainfolit.org/) & [Data Information Literacy Instruction Program Planning](http://guides.lib.purdue.edu/dil)
-    * For Federal, State or Local Govt: Publishing your data in Govt data portals
+    * For Federal, State or Local Govt:  [NCBI](https://www.ncbi.nlm.nih.gov/) & [Data.gov](https://www.data.gov/)
     * For Business: [Open data](http://theodi.org/open-data-that-drives-business) that drives business  (UK, 2015)
-    * For teachers and school librarians: Scroll down to Resources for educators to find data repositories which have teaching materials
-    * For lecturers: Have a look at the 9 case studies of how research data is used in various curricula
     * For librarians: A [“top ten” list of recommendations](http://libereurope.eu/wp-content/uploads/The%20research%20data%20group%202012%20v7%20final.pdf) for libraries to get started with research data management from LIBER (3 pages).

 **Consider**:  What you are going to do in your role to promote data literacy and what resources might you use?
 What are some other resources you know about which are useful for building data literacy?